fredericaltorres/fMicroService/README.md

 # fMicroService
-In this repo I am experimenting building microservices with
+In this github repository, I am experimenting building microservices with
 - .NET Core
 - Docker
 - Kubernetes on Azure

 My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above.

-- Azure resources used: table, queue, service bus, web site, load balancer.
+- Other Azure resources used: table, queue, service bus, web site, load balancer.

 ## Case Study: An fictional online donation back end

 - I am going to build a back end able to received and processed online donations with a monitoring web dashboard.
-- The donations should be created by hundreds of users entering donation amounts and credit card information on a web site and press send.
+- The donations should be created by hundreds of thousands users entering donation amounts and credit card information on a web site and press send.

+Here is the overview execution architecture:

 ![DonationDiagram01](./diagram.drawio/DonationDiagram01.jpg)

 ### The Person Simulator
-I will not build the front end, but rather create a .NET Core console application that can be instantiated up to 10 times in Docker containers in an Azure Kubernetes cluster.
+I will not build the front end, but to simulate the donations I will create a .NET Core console application that can be instantiated up to 10 times in Docker containers in an Azure Kubernetes cluster.

 ![DonationDiagram02](./diagram.drawio/DonationDiagram02.jpg)